geothachankary/airport-explorer-book/README.md

 I have nothing against developing CRUD applications - after all, most applications need to store information in a database.
 But I think there are many skills you require which fall outside the scope of a typical CRUD application.
 Skills like getting information from other sources, such as files, 3rd party APIs, etc.

 I also think there are more interesting ways in which to present information, that simply listing items in a grid.
-Displaying in on a map, for example, is much more interesting.
+Displaying it on a map, for example, is much more interesting.
 And fun.

 So that is what this book is about.
 It is about developing a little fun application, which falls outside the norms of what you will typically find in other books and courses.
 And in the process teaches you some other valuable skills.